Nakskov: Transport

+Nakskov is served by Nakskov railway station which is connected to Nykøbing Falster and the rest of the Danish rail network by the Lollandsbanen railway line.
+Busses run within the town and to neighbouring towns, villages and areas.
+Bike routes follow the levees encompassing the island of Lolland.

+Boats run from Nakskov to the islands of the Nakskov Fjord (Slotø, Vejlø, Enehøje, and Albuen).
+At Tårs, a short distance to the northwest of Nakskov, a car ferry across the Langeland Belt connects Nakskov to Spodsbjerg on the island of Langeland.
+Danish national road 9 between Odense on Funen and Nykøbing Falster on Falster passes by Nakskov.

 Attractions

 Nakskov Church, dating to the early 13th century, has carved works from the Baroque period including the pulpit (1630) by Jørgen Ringnis and the altarpiece (1656) by Anders Mortensen.

 Large parts of the wetlands around Nakskov were drained in the 19th century.
 The levee along the southern shore of the fjord allows to travel by foot or on a bicycle to Langø.
 Another attraction of Nakskov is the Danish sugar museum (sukkermuseum).
 The town also used to display an ex-Soviet submarine designated S-359 or U-359.